akornatskyy/wheezy.web/doc/userguide.rst

 grant access.
 That means user is required to be at least in one role to pass this guard.

-:py:meth:`~wheezy.web.authorization.authorize` decorator return http status code 401 (Unauthorized).
-It is recommended to use :py:class:`~wheezy.web.middleware.errors.HTTPErrorMiddleware` to route 401 status code to signin page.
+:py:meth:`~wheezy.web.authorization.authorize` decorator may return HTTP response with status code 401 (Unauthorized) or 403 (Forbidden).

+It is recommended to use :py:class:`~wheezy.web.middleware.errors.HTTPErrorMiddleware` to route HTTP status codes to signin or forbidden handlers.
 Read more in :ref:`httperrormiddleware` section.

 @secure
 ~~~~~~~